Tested by Alex Rivera

 Smart dimmers typically last 10 to 15 years with normal use.
 LEDs paired with them often reach 25,000 to 30,000 hours.

-Lutron Caseta and Leviton Decora perform best in scheduling and motion based scenes.
+Lutron Caseta and Leviton Decora perform well in scheduling and motion-based scenes that cut wasted runtime.
 Combine daylight sensors or occupancy sensors to maximize savings.

 Final Thoughts

 Whether you want a simple upgrade or a synchronized lighting system, there is a dimmer that fits your home.
-For stability and no neutral wiring, Lutron Caseta is the safe bet.
-For low cost control in newer wiring, TP-Link Kasa HS220 is a strong value.
-For advanced scenes inside a Matter home, Leviton Decora Smart D26HD is ready for long term growth.
-For step by step wiring, see our Smart Dimmer Setup Guide 2025 and explore more ideas in the Smart House Hub 2025.
+For stability and no-neutral wiring, Lutron Caseta is the safe bet.
+For low-cost control in newer wiring, TP-Link Kasa HS220 is a strong value.
+For advanced scenes inside a Matter-aware home, Leviton Decora Smart D26HD is ready for long-term growth.
+For step-by-step wiring, see our Smart Dimmer Setup Guide 2025 and explore more ideas in the Smart House Hub 2025.